Emergency Lighting

 Photometric performance is required and evidence of compliance with light levels has to be supplied by the system designer.

-On completion of the installation of the emergency lighting system, or part thereof, a completion certificate should be supplied by the installer to the occupier/owner of the premises.
+On completion of the installation of the emergency lighting system, or part thereof, a completion certificate should be supplied by the installer to the occupier / owner of the premises.

-A declaration of a satisfactory test of operation is necessary and a log of all system tests and results must be maintained.
-System log books, with commissioning forms, testing forms and instructions should be provided by the installer.
-A free fire safety logbook with sections for emergency lighting tests can be downloaded for free from Safelincs.
+A declaration of satisfactory test of operation is necessary and a log of all system tests and results must be maintained.
+System logbooks, with commissioning forms, testing forms and instructions, should be provided by the installer.

 Maintenance